kisan-khatri/Potts_vs_MSA_Transformer-r20_Analysis/README.md

 # Example Files

-For the example files, please refer folde Example to simpy run script and produce r20_plot.
+For the example files, please refer folder Example to simply run the script and produce r20_plot.

 Thank you for the attention.